 First, if some experts say that 3,000 miles is too often, why would those same experts recommend intervals of every 1,000 miles?
 It all depends on your driving habits.
-If your driving routine consists mostly of trips that are 10 miles or less, you should consider changing your oil more often than every 3,000 miles for two reasons.
+If your driving routine consists mostly of trips that are 10 miles (16 kilometers) or less, you should consider changing your oil more often than every 3,000 miles for two reasons:

-- If you aren't making long trips at high, steady speeds (like you would on a highway) then your engine isn't getting hot enough to boil off condensation that accumulates in the system.
+- If you're not making long trips at high, steady speeds (like you would on a highway) then your engine isn't getting hot enough to boil off condensation that accumulates in the system.
 That can cause oil to break down faster.

 Change More Frequently

 Some car experts suggest that the 3,000-mile interval is really for the benefit of shops that change oil, since the more frequently you come in, the more money they make.
-Still, if you have an older-model car that recommends this interval, you're probably better off adhering to it.
+Still, if you have an older-model car that recommends an oil change every 3,000 miles, you're probably better off adhering to it.

-Scientific American makes the case for longer intervals, specifically every 5,000 to 7,500 miles, based on the fact that this is what's recommended in most car owners' manuals.
+Scientific American makes the case for longer intervals, specifically every 5,000 to 7,500 miles (8,046 to 12,070 kilometers), based on the fact that these distances are what's recommended in most car owners' manuals.
 The 5,000 to 7,500 miles interval is becoming increasingly common, though some manufacturers recommend you also take your driving style and habits into account.

 For instance, if your car is fairly new and you usually drive 20 minutes or more and achieve fairly steady speeds (as opposed to stop-and-go traffic the entire drive) you are a prime candidate for increasing the time between your oil changes.
 However, if your car is older, it's best to stick with the manufacturer's recommend maintenance schedule.